jonbern/climate-data-crawler/README.md

 Results are written to disk (./data/<dataset>-<datatype>.json).
 Future versions will support a callback providing the results (similar to CdoDataProbingQuery and CdoApiClient)

-The CdoDataCrawler is implemented using a CdoDataProbingQuery for each location it queries.

 ### CdoDataProbingQuery
 Represents a data probing query against a single location and dataset/datatype within a specified probing interval (yearly).
 It will return data from the most recent year which has data for the specified location and dataset/datatype.

-The CdoDataQuery object uses a CdoApiClient to interact with the CDO web services.

 ### CdoApiClient
 CdoApiClient represents the lowest level abstraction for querying CDO web services.
 CdoApiClient abstracts